Lauren Aquino Shluzas, PhD

 Gabriel Aldaz, PhD

 Gabriel Aldaz serves as the Chief Technology Officer at Bio1 Systems.
 Dr. Aldaz has 20 years of experience in product development, half of them in the healthcare field.
-He concurrently serves as Director of the Bay Area Office of Simplexity Product Development.
+He formerly served as Director of the Bay Area Office of Simplexity Product Development.
 Specializing in early-stage design, Dr. Aldaz is passionate about identifying and understanding user needs and translating these needs into simpler and more intuitive solutions.
 He holds an MS and PhD from Stanford University in Mechanical Engineering.
 In his dissertation, Dr. Aldaz explored the hearing aid wearers’ use of mobile phones to train settings on their instruments.
 He also holds a BS in Mechanical Engineering from the University of Arizona.

 Alan E. Shluzas, MS